pre-commit/pre-commit-docker-flake8/README.md

     language: docker
 ```

-Here `flake8` is the executable inside the repository and we tell
+Here `flake8` is the executable inside the container and we tell `pre-commit`
-`pre-commit` that the language is `docker`.
+that the language is `docker`.

 ## How would I use this repository with pre-commit?